 - They’re energy efficient

-- They give outstanding light filtering and privacy
+- They offer outstanding light filtering and privacy

-The precise percent of value growth varies by the location and other aspects.
-But most Realtors, appraisers and mortgage companies agree premium plantation shutters that are put on accurately have a beneficial outcome on your house’s value.
+The precise percent of value addition varies by the location and other aspects.
+But most Realtors, appraisers and banks agree premium plantation shutters that are put up accurately have a beneficial result on your residence’s value.

-Any type of quality shutters is an investment in your house, which is in all likelihood the one principal thing you possess in San Antonio.
-Because of that, we urge you to consult a community expert, such as one from Louver Shop of San Antonio, when deciding which plantation shutters are best for your house.
+Any type of quality shutters is an investment in your residence, which is in all likelihood the one principal thing you possess in San Antonio.
+Because of that, we urge you to talk with a community professional, like one from Louver Shop of San Antonio, when deciding which shutters are ideal for your residence.